What Are Soap Nuts, and How Do You Use Them?

 Mother Earth just never runs out of things to surprise me!

 Our new favorite ingredient is SOAP NUTS!
-These are fruits of Sapindus Mukorossi (Soapberry) tree that are native to the Himalayas.
-Although these berries are new to us, soap nuts go way back in history — especially in India where the tree is abundant.
-Indian households widely use these in their laundry.
-So, what really are soap nuts and how do they work?
+These are the fruits of the Sapindus Mukorossi (Soapberry) tree, which is native to the Himalayas.
+Although these berries are new to us, soap nuts go way back in history—especially in India, where the tree is abundant.
+Indian households widely use soap nuts in their laundry.
+So, what really are soap nuts, and how do they work?

 What Are Soap Nuts?